Slopes in motion: rockfalls and landslides

-When soil and rock break off from steep slopes, people and buildings in the valley below are placed in great danger.
-We research rockfalls, hillslope debris flows und landslides so that risks can be assessed and damage prevented.
+When soil and rock break off from steep mountain slopes, people and buildings in the valley below are in great danger.
+We research landslides, rockfalls, and rockslides so risks can be assessed and damage prevented.
 Through our research, we not only get stones rolling - but even boulders.

-In a mountainous country like Switzerland, not everything that comes from above is good: 6 to 8% of Switzerland's surface area is unstable ground – mainly in the pre-alpine and alpine regions.
-In 2012 alone, rockfalls and rock slope failures claimed the lives of five people in Switzerland.
-Hillslope debris flows and landslides occur suddenly, can be predicted only to a limited extent and often move at high speeds, which makes them a serious threat to valley inhabitants.
-Given that they unleash such colossal forces, protective structures and safety measures often face technical difficulties or are simply too expensive.
+In a mountainous country like Switzerland, not everything that comes from above is good: 6 to 8 percent of Switzerland's surface area – mainly in the pre-alpine and alpine regions – are threatened by landslides, rockfall and rockslides.
+These natural hazards can be predicted only to a limited extent and often move at high speeds – and are thus a serious threat to valley inhabitants.
+Given that they unleash colossal forces, protective structures and safety measures often face technical difficulties or are very expensive.

 Climate change could exacerbate these risks further: melting glaciers and thawing permafrost release rocks and boulders from their icy grip.
 If heavy rainfall increases as predicted, hillslope debris flows could occur more frequently.
 We investigate the processes underlying these natural hazards to improve hazard mapping, early warning and protective measures.